thycotic/alm-docs/alm-objects/index.md

 ## Groups

-An ALM **Group** object defines Groups of ALM user objects that have something in common with each other, such as access to a resource.
+An ALM **Group** object defines Groups of ALM User objects that have something in common with each other, such as access to a resource.

 * ALM Groups have **nothing to do** with Active Directory Groups and should not be confused with them.